 As a Colorado girl, I’m embarrassed to say that I do not SUP, I was in a kayak once, and while I grew up canoeing, I now go out about once every 6-years.
-Rafting and river tubing give me that heebeegeebees since a river once tried to kill me.
+Rafting and river tubing give me the heebeegeebees since a river once tried to kill me.
 I do, however, love being on the water and I especially love someone else doing the work (i.e. driving) while I sit back, take in the view and drink a few cold ones.

 If this sounds like the life for you, it’s time to head to the Dillon Marina.
 That’s exactly what we did this past Saturday, and big fun was had by all involved.
 It was a revisit of our 2016 visit to Lake Dillon, an experience you can read about here.